 Progression and Prognosis of Childhood Nephrotic Syndrome

-Pediatric or childhood nephrotic syndrome show good prognosis by medication.
-90% of MCNS responds to corticosteroids with an excellent prognosis.
-Some children with FSGS may respond to steroid therapy better with a favorable long-term prognosis, while most of others and those with diffuse mesangial proliferation do not respond well to steroid therapy.
-Some children with minimal changes on the initial renal biopsy may show changes of FSGS later.
+Pediatric or childhood nephrotic syndrome shows a good prognosis with drug therapy.
+Most cases (up to 90%) of MCNS respond to corticosteroids with an excellent prognosis.
+Some children with FSGS may respond better to steroid therapy with a favorable long-term prognosis unlike those with diffuse mesangial proliferation who do not respond well to steroids.
+Children with minimal changes in the initial renal biopsy may later show changes in FSGS.

-Among children who respond to steroids, ca. 30% have no further relapse, about 10–20% are infrequent relapsers, while 50–60% are frequent relapsers or steroid dependent.
+Among children who respond to steroids, approximately 30% have no further relapse, about 10–20% are infrequent relapsers, while 50–60% are frequent relapsers or steroid-dependent.

-Prognosis of MN depends on the underlying disease.
-More than 50% of MPGN patients progress to renal failure in the long run.
-Permanent proteinuria suggests poor prognosis in IgA nephropathy.
+The prognosis of MN depends on the underlying disease.
+In the long run, renal failure develops in > 50% of patients with MPGN.
+Permanent proteinuria suggests a poor prognosis in IgA nephropathy.

-In steroid-resistant nephrotic syndrome, the risk of a progression to end-stage renal failure (ESRD) is high.
-About 30% of the patients may have a recurrence of proteinuria even after a renal transplant.
-Risk factors for such recurrence include age of onset > 6 years, rapid progression to renal failure and diffuse mesangial proliferation on the first renal biopsy.
+In steroid-resistant nephrotic syndrome, the risk of progression to end-stage renal failure is high.
+About 30% of patients may have a recurrence of proteinuria even after a renal transplant.
+Risk factors for such recurrence include an age of onset > 6 years, rapid progression to renal failure, and diffuse mesangial proliferation observed in the first renal biopsy.

-Familial nephrotic syndrome caused by mutations in NPHS1, NPHS2 or WT1 genes does not respond to immunosuppression with corticosteroids or alternative drugs.
+Familial nephrotic syndrome caused by mutations in the NPHS1, NPHS2, or WT1 genes does not respond to immunosuppression with corticosteroids or alternative drugs.